Lordnibbler/railsblog/README.md

 * `rails sitemap:refresh`
   * runs daily to refresh the sitemap file for the site
 * `rails cache_warmer:flickr`
-  * runs daily to fetch all Flickr photos for the photography page and write their metadata to redis. this job also shuffles the images so their order changes daily to keep the page looking fresh.
+  * despite the legacy task name, this does not warm a cache. it runs daily to fetch all Flickr photos and atomically synchronize their metadata into PostgreSQL.
-  * photo cache itself expires after 3 days, and a single warm cache key expires after 25 hours. the scheduler job always refreshes the cache instead of skipping when the warm key is present, so the daily run keeps extending both the photo cache and the warm marker.
+  * each successful run assigns a new shuffled display order, which remains stable across paginated requests until the next run.
+  * Flickr is fully fetched before the database transaction begins, so existing photos remain available if Flickr is unavailable or the fetch fails.
+  * run this task once after the migration is first deployed to populate the initially empty `flickr_photos` table; subsequent refreshes are handled by Heroku Scheduler.

 ### CDN